 Your dental insurance likely renews on January 1st, which means if you haven’t yet made an appointment for a dental visit, now is the time.
 You can maximize your dental benefits by making an appointment for dental treatment before the year is over.
 Our family dentists want you to know what your insurance covers during a visit to our office.
 Here are just a few of the procedures you might consider.
 Teeth Cleanings Your dental insurance will typically cover at least two dental examinations every year, so if you haven’t made an appointment for a teeth cleaning yet, now is the time!
 Our family dentists are happy to provide teeth cleanings for patients of all ages, so the whole family can feel comfortable in our office.
 At your dental exam, we’ll thoroughly clean your teeth and check your mouth for any signs of dental issues, such as oral cancer or gum disease.
 We’ll also remove any plaque that’s built up along your gum line to help prevent gingivitis.
 Regular teeth cleanings help us monitor your oral health and prevent potential problems from getting worse.
 Restorative Dentistry If you’ve been putting off dental treatment like fillings, crowns, root canals, or extractions,...

-Our dentists in Grand Rapids, MI may recommend dentures to replace missing teeth.
-Yet, it’s important to understand that there’s a transition period while you’re getting used to wearing dentures.
-It’s not uncommon for people to lisp until they get used to speaking around dentures.
-Likewise, patients may not realize that it’s still important to protect their gum health.
-Continue reading to learn our expert tips for how to get used to wearing dentures.
-Getting Used to Your Dentures Don’t Neglect Your Gum Health Even if you have full dentures, it’s important that you brush your gums.
+Our Grand Rapids dentists may recommend dentures to replace missing teeth.
+Yet, it’s important to understand that there’s a transitional period after placement where you’re still becoming accustomed to wearing dentures.
+For instance, it’s not uncommon for people to lisp until they get used to speaking around dentures.
+Patients also may not realize that it’s still important to protect their gum health even with false teeth.
+Here are a few helpful tips for how to get used to wearing your new dentures.
+For the Best Dentures Experience, Our Dentists Recommend: 1.
+Prioritizing Your Gum Health Even if you have full dentures, it’s important that you continue to brush your gums.
 Otherwise, food particles and plaque will build up on the surface of your gums and increase your risk of gingivitis.
-While gingivitis is reversible, the same can’t be said once it progresses into periodontal disease.
-According to the Centers for Disease Control and Prevention, approximately 47.2% of Americans age 30 and older have periodontal disease.
+While gingivitis is reversible, the same can’t be said once it progresses into periodontitis, a chronic, long-term condition.
+According to the Centers for Disease Control and Prevention, approximately 47.2% of Americans aged 30 and older have periodontal disease.
 Don’t be one of them.
-Since your dentures sit on top of your gums, you’ll want to do everything you can to avoid gingivitis and periodontal disease.
-We recommend using a toothbrush with soft bristles to help stimulate gums and keep them healthy.
-Brush Your Dentures Daily Brush...
+Since your dentures sit on top of your gums, you’ll want to do everything you can to avoid any stage of periodontal disease.
+Our dentists recommend...

 It's a myth that you can't straighten teeth after a certain age.
 In fact, many people choose to delay orthodontic treatment until they're able to afford it later in life.
 While you're never too old to get Invisalign®, it’s important to be aware that your treatment may take longer than if you had started as a teen.
 In addition, every patient is different.
 This is why we recommend seeing one of our Invisalign dentists in Grand Rapids, MI.
 Continue reading to learn why it’s never too late to get Invisalign.
 Compared to teenagers, adults often make better patients when they: Remember their motivation Don’t take their health for granted Listen to our dentists Practice better oral hygiene Remember Your Motivation Have you ever covered your smile in a group photo?
 Do you feel self-conscious about your teeth when meeting people for the first time?
 Your smile affects not only your oral health, but your confidence.
 Adults are better able to understand the value of a beautiful smile. which is why they're often more motivated to wear their Invisalign braces the necessary 20 to 22 hours a day.
 Don't Take Your Health for Granted It's easy to take good oral health...

 If you’re thinking about dentures as an option to replace a few teeth or an entire arch, congratulations!
 Dentures are an effective way to restore the look and function of a natural smile.
 However, there is an adjustment period in which you’ll need to spend some time getting used to the feeling of having them in your mouth.
-Our Grand Rapids, MI denture dentists are more than happy to answer any questions or concerns you have.
+Our Grand Rapids dentists are more than happy to answer any questions or concerns you have.
 Here are a few things to keep in mind about the first 30 days with your new dentures.
-Getting Used to Dentures In the First 24 Hours Like the name suggests, immediate dentures can be worn immediately after extracting teeth.
-If we need to extract teeth, our cosmetic dentists may prescribe you pain relievers and antibiotics to take as directed while the site heals.
-It’s important that you don’t remove your dentures during the first 24 hours so the gums have a chance to heal.
-Your full dentures act much like a bandaid during your first day, which is why you’ll even need to wear your dentures to bed.
-After the 24 hours, we highly recommend removing your dentures before going to sleep.
-That...
+How to Get Used to Dentures: In the First 24 Hours Like the name suggests, immediate dentures can be worn immediately after extracting teeth.
+If we need to extract teeth, our dentists may prescribe you pain relievers and antibiotics to take as directed while the site heals.
+It’s important that you don’t remove your dentures during the first 24 hours, so the gums have a chance to heal.
+Your full dentures act much like a band aid during your first day, which is why you’ll even need to wear your dentures to bed.
+After 24 hours, we highly recommend removing your dentures before going to sleep.
+That way,...

 Our dentists use both dentures and dental implants to replace teeth.
 Do you know what tooth replacement options are right for you?
-Each patient is different.
-That is why it's important to know the pros and cons of dentures and dental implants so that you can choose the best option possible for you.
+Each patient is different which is why it’s important to know the pros and cons of each.
 We are here to help you make an informed decision about your dental treatment.
 For more information, contact our office today to request a consultation with one of our dental implant dentists in Grand Rapids, MI.
 Dentures Vs. Dental Implants Dentures Dentures are an oral appliance made to look and function like natural teeth.
 Depending on the extent of tooth loss, our dentists may recommend a full or partial denture.
 While a full denture replaces an entire arch of teeth, a partial denture only replaces a few teeth.
-We can help you explore the different types of dentures available, including partial, complete, conventional, and immediate dentures.
 Dentures sit on top of your gums and must be removed before you go to sleep so your gums have a chance to recover.
-When you’re not wearing your dentures, they’ll need to be submerged in a glass of water or denture...
+When you’re not wearing your dentures, they’ll need to be submerged in a glass of water or denture cleanser so they don’t dry out, crack, and warp.
+Types of Dentures We can help you explore the different types of dentures available, including partial, conventional or complete, and immediate dentures....

 Wish you could straighten teeth without traditional metal braces?
 Ask our Invisalign® dentists in Grand Rapids, MI if you’re a candidate for clear aligners.
 Like the name suggests, Invisalign are nearly invisible aligners that straighten your teeth little by little.
 Since Invisalign is removable, you’ll need the willpower and self-discipline to wear your aligners consistently.
 While Invisalign can straighten teeth in as little as 12 to 18 months, each patient is different.
 Continue reading to learn how long you’ll need to wear Invisalign to achieve your best smile.
 How Long Do I Need to Wear Invisalign Per Day?
 You should wear your Invisalign braces between 20 and 22 hours a day.
 Otherwise, your teeth won’t move according to schedule.
 While you may feel some slight discomfort when you first wear Invisalign, it’s important that you continue wearing your teeth aligners as directed by our dentists.
 Otherwise, you won’t be able to make progress as quickly as you’d like.
 Can You Eat With Your Invisalign On?
 No, you can’t eat while wearing your Invisalign.
 Unlike traditional metal braces, Invisalign braces are removable so you can continue eating your favorite foods during treatment.
 This means that you won’t have to stay...

-After such a long dreary winter, one of the best things you can do for your well-being is improve the appearance of your smile.
-We understand that your smile says a lot about your personality, which is why we offer cosmetic dentistry services to help you feel more confident.
-Whether you’re interested in professional teeth whitening or porcelain veneers, you can trust our Grand Rapids, MI cosmetic dentists to plan and carry out your smile makeover this spring.
+After such a long dreary winter, one of the best things you can do for your well-being is enhance the appearance of your smile.
+Our Grand Rapids, MI, cosmetic dentists understand that your smile says a lot about your personality, which is why we offer cosmetic dentistry services to help you feel more confident.
+Whether you’re interested in professional teeth whitening or porcelain veneers, you can trust our team to plan and carry out your smile makeover this spring.
 It’s been our experience that people are more interested in improving their appearance just before summer, whether through gym memberships or cosmetic dentistry.
-Don’t wait!
-Request an appointment with our cosmetic dentists today to learn how you could enjoy a beautiful healthy smile in time for summer.
-It has always been one of our goals to help patients smile with confidence.
-Ways to Improve Your Smile This Spring: Invisalign® Dental Crowns Porcelain Veneers Teeth Whitening Invisalign Straighten teeth in as little as 12 to 18 months with Invisalign braces!
-Like the name suggests, Invisalign are nearly invisible aligners that fit over your teeth.
-If you think you would feel self-conscious with traditional metal braces, ask our Invisalign dentists if you’re a candidate...
+Here’s how you can enjoy a beautiful, healthy smile in time for summer.
+5 Ways to Change Up Your Smile Include: Invisalign® Cosmetic Bonding Cosmetic Contouring Porcelain Veneers Teeth Whitening 1.
+Invisalign Straighten teeth in as little as 12 to 18 months with Invisalign aligners!
+Like the name suggests, Invisalign are nearly invisible plastic trays that fit over your top and bottom teeth.
+If you think you would feel self-conscious with traditional metal braces, ask our Invisalign dentists if you’re a candidate for clear aligners.
+Invisalign is perfect for teenagers and adults who want to straighten teeth.
+2....

 It’s never too late to straighten your teeth with Invisalign®.
 If you’re interested in achieving a straighter smile, request a consultation with one of our Invisalign dentists in Grand Rapids, MI.
 Like the name suggests, Invisalign are nearly invisible aligners that can straighten teeth in as little as 12 to 18 months.
 If you’ve ever felt self-conscious of crooked teeth, it’s time to ask us about Invisalign braces.
 Continue reading to learn about the pros and cons of Invisalign.
-Invisalign Pros & Cons Pros of Invisalign Aligners are nearly invisible No metal on your teeth Removable Straighten teeth in as little as 12 to 18 months Eat an unrestricted diet There are many advantages to choosing Invisalign over traditional metal braces.
+Pros of Invisalign Aligners are nearly invisible No metal on your teeth Removable Straighten teeth in as little as 12 to 18 months Eat an unrestricted diet There are many advantages to choosing Invisalign over traditional metal braces.
 For example, many of our patients appreciate that Invisalign braces are subtle enough to go unnoticed by friends, family, and co-workers.
-If you think you would feel self-conscious with metal on your teeth, ask one of our Grand Rapids, MI Invisalign dentists if you’re a candidate for Invisalign treatment.
+If you think you would feel self-conscious with metal on your teeth, ask one of our dentists if you’re a candidate for Invisalign treatment.
 It’s never too late to get the smile you’ve always wanted.
-Another benefit to wearing Invisalign is that it’s removable so you’re able to continue eating your favorite foods during...
+Another benefit to wearing Invisalign aligners is that they are removable so you’re able to continue eating your favorite foods during treatment.
+Unlike braces, you’ll be able...

 For the new year you need to consider things like your dental insurance renewal, your annual maximum for dental insurance, how deductibles will work, what’s considered preventative dentistry, and more depending on your insurance.
 One of the most common New Year’s resolutions is to be healthier.
 For 2020, a whole new decade, our Grand Rapids dentists challenge you to protect your oral health by scheduling your teeth cleaning and oral examination at least once every 6 months.
 For more information on dental benefits in 2020, keep reading.
 When Does My Dental Insurance Renew?
 Most dental insurance plans reset at the start of the calendar year, which is January 1.
 However, before you schedule an appointment with our Grand Rapids dentists, be sure to check the specific details of your insurance policy.
 To do this you’ll need to call your insurance company.
 Most insurance cards have a customer service number on the back.
 Give that a ring and ask them about your dental coverage for this year.
 Some dental benefits renew at the start of your contract year, which is when your policy took effect.
 If insurance is provided through your work, check with your employer on when your insurance policy...